AntonioDiaz/kafka/README.md

 * `Producers` send messages to a topic, which is a category name where records are stored and published.
 * Topics are divided into several `partitions` to allow them to scale horizontally.
 * Each partition is an immutable sequence of messages.
-* Consumers can read messages from a specific partition by specifying an `offset, which is the position of the message within the partition.
+* Consumers can read messages from a specific partition by specifying an `offset`, which is the position of the message within the partition.
 * An `ack` (acknowledgment) is a message sent by a consumer to a Kafka `broker` to indicate that it has successfully processed a record.
 The consumer offset will be updated once the ack is sent.

 * The `ack mode` determines when the broker updates the consumer’s offset.